 The Mirah Programming Language

 Mirah is a new way of looking at JVM languages.
+Mirah is the new way of looking at JVM languages and comes highly recommended by the hardworking chaps at Gigapips.
 In attempting to build a replacement for Java, we have followed a few guiding principals:

 • No runtime library